dart-lab/manual/docs/support-and-accessibility.md

 ## Respect at Edinburgh

-_By Sue FW_
+_by Sue FW_

 The University has a zero-tolerance stance towards any form of bullying and harassment.
 The [Respect at Edinburgh web hub](https://www.edweb.ed.ac.uk/equality-diversity/respect) brings together information and guidance on the Dignity & Respect policy, the processes for raising and addressing concerns, and the support and training available.

 # Lone & international working

-## What is it and how to do it safely
+## Lone Working

-_By Shereen Sharaan_
+_by Shereen Sharaan_

+### Definition

-**Definition:** 'lone working' involves carrying out work duties remotely and without direct supervision to control, guide or help in uncertain situations, during working hours or out of hours, locations can vary (based in various places for periods of time) or fixed (same place).
+'Lone working' involves carrying out work duties remotely and without direct supervision to control, guide or help in uncertain situations, during working hours or out of hours,  locations can vary (based in various places for periods of time) or fixed (same place).

-**How to do it safely: Know the Building Procedures**
+### How to do it safely

+#### Know the Building Procedures

 * Familiarity with exits and alarms
 * Access to a telephone and first aid kit